 A software development life cycle demands detailed documentation of development when necessary, structure, and coding.
 Documenting the development process in great detail will allow you to outsource maintenance to another company more easily or replace a team member in the process.
 This way, you won’t waste time updating the new team or team member if someone else can’t do the work due to illness or incompetence.

-To give you a more complete picture and help you get the best from an SDLC, you should remember the typical software development life cycle phases.
+To give you a more complete picture and help you get the best from the approach, you should remember the following information on SDLC phases with examples.

 How do you actually cycle through the SDLC?
-There are six universal phases in the software development life cycle.
+There are six universal life cycle phases in software project management and development.
 Knowing them will make workflow planning easy as pie, and the whole process will become more transparent.

 a) Requirement gathering and analysis is the first, and the most basic stage of the SDLC.
 This is when you gather requirements from your client, analyze product feasibility and user needs, envision development and improvements that can be made, and investigate new, better ways to create the product.

 If you need to improve or modify existing software, you’ll have to find underlying problems and ways to prevent them.
 If you’re working on an entirely new product, this is the phase that involves the most research and input from you as a developer, as well as from your client or the rest of the team.
 Jot down ideas on paper or flip charts, as visual aids always help you keep your thoughts together and everyone on the same page.

 Documenting all your findings will help you track what has already been taken into consideration and refine requirements throughout the development process.
 Define roles and corresponding tasks.
 Create a blueprint for the various work processes that will be involved during development.